Which assumptions of the kinetic–molecular theory explain the beh... | Channels for Pearson+

 Kinetic-Molecular Theory

 The kinetic-molecular theory describes the behavior of gases in terms of particles in constant motion.
 It posits that gas particles are small, widely spaced, and move randomly at high speeds.
-This theory helps explain gas properties such as pressure, volume, and temperature, emphasizing that temperature is directly related to the average kinetic energy of the particles.
+This theory helps explain gas properties such as pressure, volume, and temperature by relating them to the motion and collisions of particles.

 Recommended video: